Solvent accessible surface area¶

-Solvent accessible surface area (SASA), atomic SASA and volumes under the SASA can be calculated.
+Solvent accessible surface area (SASA), atomic SASA, and total volume inside the SASA can be calculated.

-The SASA class calculates and stores the total and atomic SASA as well as the volume.
+The SASA class calculates and stores the total and atomic SASA as well as the total volume of the SASA.

 >>> from morfeus import SASA, read_xyz